influxdata/docs-v2/content/telegraf/v1.22/configure_plugins/output_plugins/_index.md

 ---
 Output plugins define where Telegraf will deliver the collected metrics.
 Send metrics to InfluxDB or to a variety of other datastores, services, and message queues, including Graphite, OpenTSDB, Datadog, Librato, Kafka, MQTT, and NSQ.

-For a complete list of output plugins, see [output plugins](({{< latest "telegraf" >}}/plugins/outputs/).
+For a complete list of output plugins and links to their detailed configuration options, see [output plugins](/{{< latest "telegraf" >}}/plugins/outputs/).

-plugin readmes

-In addition to output-specific data formats, Telegraf supports the following set of common data formats that may be selected when configuring many of the Telegraf output plugins.
+In addition to plugin-specific data formats, Telegraf supports a set of [common data formats]({{< latest "telegraf" >}}//data_formats/output/) available when configuring many of the Telegraf output plugins.